vijay-varadarajan/Aerodrome-Lookup-Service/README.md

     engine.runAndWait()
 ```

-This function is imported in _project.py_, that outputs the audio for every displayed text, taking the user experience up a notch.
+This function is imported into _project.py_, that outputs the audio for every displayed text, taking the user experience up a notch.
 After successful login or signup, the _search()_ function is called which searches for aerodromes based on the details entered by the user.

 ```python
 final_airports = search()